 The picture is very different in developed countries where there is some level of effort made in treating wastewater.

-Every day in the UK over 624,200 kilometres (about 387,860 miles) of sewers collect over 11 billion litres of wastewater from homes, municipal, commercial and industrial premises and rainwater run-off from roads and other impermeable surfaces.
+Every day in the UK over 624,200 kilometers (about 387,860 miles) of sewers collect over 11 billion liters of wastewater from homes, municipal, commercial and industrial premises, and rainwater run-off from roads and other impermeable surfaces.

-The discharge of wastewater into the environment poses a serious threat, but it is also a huge opportunity for ecological health, social wellbeing, and green employment.
+The discharge of wastewater into the environment poses a real threat, but it is also an opportunity for ecological health, social wellbeing, and green employment.
 This lesson provides some information and talking points that we can use to learn more about the issue.